hsf-training/hsf-training-reana-webpage/_episodes/02-first-example.md

 In this lesson we shall run our first simple REANA example.
 We shall see:

 - structure of the example analysis and associated ``reana.yaml`` file
-- how to install of REANA command-line client
+- how to install the REANA command-line client
 - how to connect REANA client to remote REANA cluster
 - how to run analysis on remote REANA cluster